movementbuff/offthegridgame/README.md

 "r.ViewDistanceScale="

-Your character appears too pixellated now and you want Ninja to look high quality again?
+Character or other textures appear too blocky and pixellated?
 -

 Remove the file "DeviceProfiles.ini"